 A fireplace can truly add a classic look and warmth to a house.
 However, maintaining the elegant look of a fireplace requires a bit of care and maintenance, of which cleaning is an important part.
-Gas fireplaces, however, do not require much maintenance.
+Gas fireplaces do not require much maintenance.
 Being a cost and energy-efficient and safe alternative, the popularity of gas fireplace has grown rapidly over its traditional counterpart, the wood-burning fireplace.
-Usually, gas fireplace is cleaned once in a year, ideally before or after the winter season.
-Here are a few tips on cleaning gas fireplace on your own.
+Usually, a gas fireplace is cleaned once a year, ideally before or after the winter season.
+Here are a few tips on how to clean a gas fireplace on your own.

 How to Clean Gas Fireplace?

-Cleaning gas fireplace is not so difficult, as assumed by many.
+Cleaning a gas fireplace is not as difficult, as assumed by many.
 However, you need to maintain a little bit of precaution.
-As for example, always turn off the gas valve and electrical power and wait for your fireplace to cool down, before cleaning.
-Now, you have to remove the glass, logs and burner.
-Read carefully the manufacturer instructions for removing the various parts of the gas fireplace.
+For example, always turn off the gas valve and electrical power and wait for your fireplace to cool down before cleaning.
+Now, you have to remove the glass, logs, and burner.
+Read carefully the manufacturer’s instructions for removing the various parts of the gas fireplace.
 For cleaning gas fireplace glass, spray a small amount of cleaner on it and then wipe with a soft cloth or towel.
 Do not use any kind of abrasive cleaner or cleaner with harsh chemicals to clean the glass of your gas fireplace.

 To clean the outer body of the gas fireplace, you can use a damp cloth.
 The inside of the fireplace can be cleaned simply with a vacuum cleaner.
-You can use a vacuum cleaner with the brush attachment to clean the inside of the gas fireplace.
+You can use a vacuum cleaner with a brush attachment to clean the inside of the gas fireplace.
 Never forget to take out the logs before vacuuming.
-The fireplace logs are very fragile, so be sure to take them out very gently, so as to not drop them.
+The fireplace logs are very fragile, so be sure to take them out very gently, not to drop them.
 The logs can also be cleaned along with the other parts of the fireplace.
-However, for cleaning gas fireplace logs, always use a soft paint brush.
+However, for cleaning gas fireplace logs, always use a soft paintbrush.
 Soft brushes can be safely used to remove any accumulated debris on the clogs.

 If the logs have become too dirty with soot, then you may need some cleaners.
 But, again check with your manufacturer, if such cleaning products can be used safely.
 Occasionally, you can also observe soot on the glass door along with the fireplace logs.
 To clean them, use a good quality glass cleaner.
 After the logs and the glass door, it is the turn of the gas valve.
 The gas valve should be cleaned at least once in a year.
 You can use a soft cloth or towel to wipe and clean the gas valve.